How to Configure Cisco Router in GNS3 Basically

 The RJ45 plugs into the console’s Console output.
 The DB9 connects to the serial port on the back panel of desktop computers.
 There are 2 types of DB-9 cable called male and female.

 Rollover cable converters are also available.
-For example, you can convert the DB-9 to a USB port, and connect your laptop to a console.
+For example, you can convert the DB-9 to a USB port and connect your laptop to a console.

-Use the following commands to setup a password when connecting to your router’s console port.
+Use the following commands to set up a password when connecting to your router’s console port.

 ISTANBUL#conf t